cyberwani/sfx.js/README.md

 ## Known issues

 + Safari's audio implementation is god damn slow and unresponsive.
 + Looping of seamlessly designed sound effects is not seamless in most of the browsers.
-The jump between plays has a noticeable few milliseconds of quiet.
+The jump between plays has a noticeable few milliseconds of silence.